McMasterRS/lm_repo-management/index.md

 GitLab’s main selling point is ability to act as a complete DevOps platform without needing additional third-party plugins, thus making it an ideal choice for teams looking for a single software solution to carry their project from the planning phase to the deployment phase.

 ### Comparison
 Both GitHub and GitLab provide excellent solutions for code management and version control.
 However, there are some considerable differences between these two platforms that may cause a team of developers to opt for one platform over the other.
-In this section, we will provide a detailed comparison of GitHub and Gitlab in 7 key areas: workflow, CI/CD, issue tracking, extensions, community support, self-hosted installations, and cost .
+In this section, we will provide a detailed comparison of GitHub and GitLab in 7 key areas.